Beer Rebranding. Only way to win.

 But there was an interesting take during a Super Bowl when Budweiser focused on heritage.

-Its Bud Light is still going strong, and it will continue to stay on top until the competition does something different and more meaningful.
+Its Bud Light is still going strong and will continue to stay on top until the competition does something different and more meaningful.

 Stella has taken its place among beer royalty in the U.S. market.